appwrite/appwrite/README.md

 Appwrite uses a microservices architecture that was designed for easy scaling and delegation of responsibilities.
 In addition, Appwrite supports multiple APIs (REST, WebSocket, and GraphQL-soon) to allow you to interact with your resources leveraging your existing knowledge and protocols of choice.

-The Appwrite API layer is designed to be extremely fast by leveraging in-memory caching and delegating any heavy-lifting tasks to the Appwrite background workers.
+The Appwrite API layer was designed to be extremely fast by leveraging in-memory caching and delegating any heavy-lifting tasks to the Appwrite background workers.
 The background workers also allow you to precisely control your compute capacity and costs using a message queue to handle the load.
 You can learn more about our architecture in the [contribution guide](CONTRIBUTING.md#architecture-1).

 ## Contributing